This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Our team includes licensed nutritionists and dietitians, certified health education specialists, as well as certified strength and conditioning specialists, personal trainers and corrective exercise specialists.
 Our team aims to be not only thorough with its research, but also objective and unbiased.

 The information in our articles is NOT intended to replace a one-on-one relationship with a qualified health care professional and is not intended as medical advice.

 Top 15 Anti-Inflammatory Foods and How to Follow This Diet

-By addressing the inflammation with anti-inflammatory foods, not only can the symptoms of these diseases be alleviated, but we could even see them disappear.
-Let’s dive into the top foods that will combat inflammation.
+By addressing the inflammation with anti-inflammatory foods, not only can the symptoms of many chronic diseases be alleviated, but we could even see them disappear.
+Let’s dive in to the top foods that combat inflammation.